RP Check

 Want a source added?

-New authoritative sources are added when they're both audience-relevant for BSPs and have stable, citable URLs.
-The current set covers the standing chemical-restraint decision-making frame; Mental Health Acts and Guardianship Acts (general decision-making law applying across all states) are a deferred parallel-regime addition.
+New authoritative sources are added when they are both audience-relevant for Behaviour Support Practitioners and have stable, citable URLs.
+The current register covers the standing chemical-restraint decision-making frame; the Mental Health Acts and Guardianship Acts that apply more broadly to substitute decision-making across all states are a deferred parallel-regime addition, scoped but not yet integrated.